Academic Policies and Procedures

 Fabrication and Misrepresentation

-Misrepresenting or fabricating material, including misleading citation of sources as well as falsified or fabricated data or results from experiments or other analyses.
-Misrepresenting facts related to academic performance, including the justification of absences, late assignments and other activities.
+This includes misrepresenting or fabricating material, including misleading citation of sources as well as falsified or fabricated data or results from experiments or other analyses.
+It also includes misrepresenting facts related to academic performance, including the justification of absences, late assignments and other activities.

-Imitating another person’s signature on academic documents (for example, an academic advising form or one’s own paper that is signed with respect to the time of submission) or other official documents that have an effect on academic credit (for example, a medical form submitted in support of taking a make-up examination).
+Forgery is imitating another person's signature on academic documents (for example, an academic advising form, or one's own paper that is signed with respect to the time of submission), or other official documents that have an effect on academic credit (for example, a medical form submitted in support of taking a make-up examination).

-Deliberately impairing, destroying, damaging or stealing another’s work or working material.
-Examples include destroying, stealing or damaging another’s laboratory experiment, computer program, term paper, examination or project; removing uncharged library materials with the effect that others cannot use them; defacing or damaging library materials with the effect that others cannot use them; hoarding or displacing materials within the library with the effect that others have undue difficulty using them; interfering with the operation of a computer system so it has an adverse effect on the academic performance of others.
+Sabotage involves deliberately impairing, destroying, damaging or stealing another's work or working material.
+Examples include destroying, stealing or damaging another's laboratory experiment, computer program, term paper, examination or project; removing uncharged library materials, with the effect that others cannot use them; defacing or damaging library materials, with the effect that others cannot use them; hoarding or displacing materials within the library, with the effect that others have undue difficulty using them; and interfering with the operation of a computer system so it has an adverse effect on the academic performance of others.

 Responsibility for Implementation